 Bake the cake at 325°F for 60-65 minutes, until a toothpick or small knife inserted into the center comes out with just a few crumbs clinging to it.
 You really don't want to overbake an old fashioned pound cake or it will come out dry.

-Let the old fashioned vanilla pound cake cool in the pan on a cooling rack for about 15-20 minutes.
+Let the vanilla bean loaf cake cool in the pan on a cooling rack for about 15-20 minutes.
 Then use a knife to make sure the cake isn't stuck to the pan at the top or bottom (where there's no parchment paper) and use the parchment sling to lift it out and onto a cooling rack to cool completely.

 NOTE: The cake must be completely cool before you add the vanilla bean glaze or the glaze will melt off the top.